Ultrasound Imaging

 Miscellaneous

-Lecture and exercise materials will be made available via Moodle.
-Self-enrollment in the course is possible from 10/19/2023 with the password "Auld".
+The lecture and exercise materials will be made available via Moodle.
+Self-enrollment in the course is possible from the first lecture with the password "Auld".